William J. Bernstein

 Don't be discouraged; I've put together a reading list for those who need to start with the basics.
 The list looks a bit daunting, I know, but remember, you have all the time in the world to get this right.
 Read just one of the books on the list every month or two, and within a year you'll know more about finance than most professionals.
 You won't be sorry.

 That preamble out of the way, here's the first in the series, "The Ages of the Investor: A Critical Look at Life-cycle Investing," a look beyond the "Age equals bonds" rule towards an asset allocation framework that changes qualitatively, as well as quantitatively, as the investor navigates his or her way through storm-tossed markets towards retirement.
-It's available in Kindle and paperback formats from Amazon and in Nook format from Barnes and Noble.
+It's available in Kindle and paperback formats.

 I anticipate at least a few more in the series over the coming year or two; be on the lookout in several months hence for a booklet on a more investor-friendly version of the efficient market hypothesis.